phoenix344/dat-route/README.md

 # dat-route
-a route for the i2p network
+a route for the dat network